 Payments for single-source drugs and originator biologics, multisource drugs, and biosimilars are set differently.
 Each singlesource drug and originator biologic is paid under its own billing code at a rate equal to 106 percent of its own ASP.
 For multisource drugs, both the brand and generic versions are paid under a single billing code at the same rate (i.e., 106 percent of the weighted average ASP for all products assigned to that code).
-Each biosimilar is paid under its own billing code at a rate equal to 100 percent of its own ASP plus 6 percent or 8 percent of the originator biologic's ASP.12 The IRA increased the biosimilar add-on percentage from 6 percent to 8 percent for new biosimilars launched before 2028 (for the first five years on the market) and for existing biosimilars (for five years beginning October 1, 2022), as long as the biosimilar's ASP does not exceed the originator's ASP.
+Each biosimilar is paid under its own billing code at a rate equal to 100 percent of its own ASP + 6 percent or, in certain circumstances, 8 percent of the originator biologic's ASP.12 The biosimilar add-on percentage has increased from 6 percent to 8 percent for up to five years for new biosimilars launched before 2028 (for the first five years on the market) and for biosimilars on the market as of October 1, 2022 (for five years beginning that date), as long as the biosimilar's ASP does not exceed the originator's ASP.